 How Long Does Alcohol Stay On Your Breath?

-Alcohol abuse is a life-threatening condition that can lead to a constant health crisis, alcohol use disorder, and may even be fatal.
+Alcohol abuse is a life-threatening condition that can lead to a constant health crisis, alcohol use disorder, and even death.
 Immediate help is the only way to avoid harm to yourself or a loved one.
 Fortunately, safe and comfortable alcohol detox is attainable if you seek professional help rather than detox by yourself and face harmful withdrawal symptoms.

 According to the National Highway Traffic Safety Administration , every day: